-Information for upcoming CPAC meetings, including committee meetings, is listed on the SFCCPA events calendar.
+Information for upcoming CPAC meetings, including committee meetings, is listed on the ECESF events calendar.
 CPAC General Meetings are held the 2nd Wednesday of the month from 9-11 AM.
 Find out more here.

 SF Office of Early Care & Education (OECE)

 Created in 2012, the SF Office of Early Care & Education “is charged with aligning and coordinating federal, state and local funding streams to improve access to high quality early care and education for children 0-5, to address the needs of the early care and education workforce, and to build early care and education system capacity.”
 Find out more here.

 The OECE is advised by the OECE Citizens Advisory Committee

 The OECE CAC, in Chapter 2A, Article XIII of the Administrative Code is charged with making “recommendations to the Office of Early Care and Education (“OECE”), regarding the OECE’s mission of providing early education for children ages zero to five in San Francisco and other City departments involved in early education initiatives,” advises “the OECE on developing a strategic plan and a proposal for expanding high-quality early education in San Francisco, and offer(s) expertise in the areas of policy, planning, collaboration, and strategic partnerships.”
 Find out more here.